CiscoDevNet/botkit-webex-samples/Readme.md

 ## CiscoDevNet events

-This bot illustrates how you can [create conversations](devnet.js#L117), and calls an external API hosted on Heroku that lists current and upcoming events at DevNet.
+This bot illustrates how you can [create conversations](sample-externalapi/bot.js#L117), and uses a [wrapper to an external API](sample-externalapi/events.js) hosted on Heroku that lists current and upcoming events at DevNet.

 ![devnet-botkit](docs/img/devnet-botkit-convo.png)